August 2019 Courses Report

 Greens – We have started to reduce our cutting program but still at a height of 4mm and rolling/ironing in between cutting which helps reduce stress to the plant but keeps a smooth and true surface, spray applications has been wetting agent/seaweed and iron and applications of fungicide as the greens have been hit badly with disease due to the weather.

-Surrounds – We are cutting twice weekly at a height of 8mm to keep these areas neat and tidy and changing direction of cutting to help stop napping to the surface.
+Surrounds – We are still brushing/cutting twice weekly at a height of 8mm and have been trying to cut in different directions to stop napping of the grass surface.

-Tees – We are cutting twice weekly at a height of 10mm and at the same time all tees are being divoted, bins emptied, ball washers topped up and broken tees etc picked up to help keep these areas tidy.
+Tees – We are still cutting twice a week at a height of 10mm and at the same time all tees are being divoted, bins emptied, ball washers topped up and broken tees etc picked up to help keep these areas tidy.
 We have made a start to scarifying the Craighead course tees and we have verti-cut the Balcomie course tees to help reduce thatch levels.

-All sprinkler heads have been trimmed and cleaned
+All sprinkler heads have been cleaned and trimmed

 For more course information check out the blog at www.crailgreenkeepersblog.blogspot.com/

 Golf Course Manager